India clamps down on unregistered taxis after Uber rape claim

 India’s central bank had earlier rapped Uber for violating the country’s credit card payment system by using a so-called one-step authorization process while the regulator requires a two-step procedure.
 Uber later complied, calling the requirement “unnecessary and burdensome”.

-The U.S. company has also been dogged by controversy surrounding its aggressive approach to local governments and traditional taxi services.

-On Monday, the U.S. West Coast city of Portland sued Uber to bar it from operating in the city.
-The company started operating in Portland on Friday without consent from authorities or any agreement over how it would be regulated.

-A representative for Uber said the company had not been officially notified of any ban in New Delhi and would issue a statement later on Tuesday.
+A representative for Uber said the company had not been officially notified of any ban in New Delhi and would issue a statement.
 It was still possible to hail an Uber taxi in Delhi using the company’s smartphone application.

+“What happened over the weekend in New Delhi is horrific,” Travis Kalanick, Uber’s chief executive officer, said in a statement on Monday before the ban.
+“We will do everything, I repeat, everything to help bring this perpetrator to justice.”

 Uber driver Satish Kumar, who has been associated with the company for 11 months, told Reuters he works for another travel company that is enrolled with Uber.
 He was unaware of the ban.